chris9740/swiftdns/README.md

 tiktok*.com*
 ```

-**Tip** - Test your rules with `swiftdns resolve example.com`.
-If done correctly, trying to resolve a blacklisted domain should give you an error.
+**Tip** - Test your rules with `swiftdns demo example.com`.
+This will show you whether this domain would be blocked or not.
+No queries will be sent to the DNS provider.

 ## Whitelisting